learnk8s/learnk8s.io/src/templating/content.md

 tree .
 kube/
 ├── deployment-prod.yaml
-└── deployment-staging.yaml
+├── deployment-staging.yaml
 └── deployment-dev.yaml
 ```

-Even if it is a temporary workaround, having several files has its challenges.
+_Unfortunately, having several copies of the same file with minor modifications has its challenges._

-If you update the name of the image or the version, you should update all the files containing the same values.
+**If you update the name of the image or the version, you have to amend all the remaining files.**

 ## Using templates with search and replace

-A better strategy is to have a placeholder and replace it with the real value before the resource is submitted to the cluster.
+A better strategy is to have a placeholder and replace it with the real value before the YAML is submitted to the cluster.

 _Search and replace._